rinward23/AstroEngine/docs/module/event-detectors/overview.md

 ## Future work

 - Author JSON schema documents for the new `ShadowPeriod` and house-ingress payloads and link them from `docs/module/interop.md`.
-- Expand fixed-star coverage beyond the reference plugin to include the FK6-derived catalogues shipped with production datasets.
+- Fixed-star coverage now enumerates the FK6-derived catalogue bundled under `profiles/fixed_stars.csv`, and the example plugin loads every star brighter than V = 4.5 by default.